actions/runner-images/README.md

 ### Package managers usage

 We use third-party package managers to install software during the image generation process.

-The table below reflects the list of these package managers and the software installed.
+The table below lists the package managers and the software installed.

-The list of third party repositories is re-evaluated once a year to identify its usefulness and security state.
+> **Note**: third-party repositories are re-evaluated every year to identify if they are still useful and secure.

 | Operating system | Package manager                       | Third-party repos and packages |